ntbrock/iwphys/notes/2020Mar20 IWP6 Javascript Refactor Analysis.md

 ## Euler Calculator Call Stack

-It would be revealing to print out the full stack trace for how the Euler's Calculators get evaluated today.
+It is revealing to analyze the full stack trace for how the Euler's Calculators get evaluated today.

-Compile
+### Compile

 ```
 iwp6-calc.js:1012 compileCalculator